Bigaston/easy-bot/README.md

 In Discord
 ```
 Bigaston > !test
-Easy-Bot > This is a test!
+EasyBot > This is a test!
 Bigaston > !shlagvug
-Easy-Bot > No command like this!
+EasyBot > No command like this!

 Bigaston > !hi monday
-Easy-Bot > It's monday!
+EasyBot > It's monday!
 Bigaston > !hi
-Easy-Bot > You need to specify a day!
+EasyBot > You need to specify a day!

 Bigaston > !other-test
-Easy-Bot > You need to specify an argument!
+EasyBot > You need to specify an argument!
 Bigaston > !other-test yes
-Easy-Bot > YES!!
+EasyBot > YES!!
 Bigaston > !other-test 123
-Easy-Bot > You choose the default branch with 123
+EasyBot > You choose the default branch with 123
 ```